Informasjonsforvaltning/dqv-ap-no/ontology/README.md

-# Ontology and controlled vocabularies the Norwegian Application Profile of DQV
+# Ontology and controlled vocabularies for the Norwegian Application Profile of DQV